DevExpress-Examples/asp-net-web-forms-popup-show-message-when-expiring-session/Readme.md

-This example shows how to display a warning message before a user's session times out, and how to allow the user to continue the session or log them out automatically.
+This example shows how to display a warning message before a user's session times out, and how to either allow the user to continue the session or log them out automatically.

 ![Results](images/resulting-popup-dialog.png)